Envirometrix/landmap/README.md

 The processing is much more computational because the data set consists from 467 points.
 This will make the regression matrix becoming extensive, and also 5x3 models need to be fitted.
-At the moment we do not recommend using `train.spLearner` for point data set with >1000 points.
+At the moment, using `train.spLearner` for point data set with >>1000 points is not recommended.

 The final results also shows quite similar results to universal kriging in geoR.
 The model error map, however, shows more spatial contrast and helps detect areas of